Exomanz/CustomFailText/README.md

 * Supports multiple config files, custom fail effect colors, all available from the `Mod Settings` menu.

 ## Roadpath
-* Migrate settings to menu button.
+* ~~Migrate settings to menu button.~~
-* Hot-reloading of config files.
+   * Unfortunately, the most painless approach (as of now) would be to rewrite the mod using Zenject, so for now it's off the table.
+This might happen sometime in the near future, though. :)
+* Allow for deletion of config files, as well as refreshing the list of them, among other small things within the `Mod Settings` menu.
-* Further optimizations.
+* Further optimizations and performance improvements.

 ## Dependencies
 * BSIPA v4.1.3+